Will Holland

 Although his seafood-heavy menu at Coast displayed the signs of classic French technique, he also took influences from anywhere in the world.

 Will Holland has often spoken of his drive for success and his early ambition to be the best.
 Having proved himself in more traditional fine-dining restaurants around the country, he moved on to take over Ocean at the Atlantic, on the island of Jersey, in October 2017.
-Since joining the team he has opened The Tasting Room, an intimate fourteen-cover restaurant within Ocean, which highlights the very best of Jersey's produce.
+He opened The Tasting Room, an intimate fourteen-cover restaurant within Ocean, which highlights the very best of Jersey's produce.